arabellas-craft/arabellas-craft.github.io/free-tarot-spreads-celtic-mythology.md

 {{ count }} spreads built directly from Irish mythological frameworks.
 Each one draws its card positions from a specific aspect of Irish myth: a cosmological structure, a set of mythological objects, a narrative cycle.
 The context for each framework is included in the spread itself, so you don't need to come in knowing the mythology.

-These work for any question.
+These work for any question with tarot or oracle cards.
 The mythological framing is a reading lens, not a prerequisite.

 ← [Back to all free tarot spreads](/free-tarot-spreads/)